alexgoryach/CoordinatesMapWF/Readme.md

-# This is application for showing any coordinates on map.
+# Coordinates Map.
-This app displays markers from SQL Server and saves their positions after moving.
+Works with map markers displays/changes their positions.